Veterinarians’ Role in Reporting Animal Cruelty

 Veterinarians and other veterinary professionals play an integral and critical role in the fight against animal cruelty.
 Several states have imposed an affirmative duty on licensed veterinarians to report suspected animal cruelty.

 There are other states that although they don’t require reporting, they provide immunity to the veterinarian who does make such a report.
-As of 2018, there is one state, Kentucky, that actually prohibits veterinarians from reporting suspected cruelty except under very limited circumstances.
+Until 2020, only Kentucky actually prohibited veterinarians from reporting suspected cruelty.

 The American Veterinary Medical Association (AVMA) website has an interactive map that lists veterinary reporting requirements by state.

 See also the Animal Legal Defense Fund’s animal protection laws compendium to find the actual text of the law in your state together with your state’s cruelty provisions.

 U.S. Supreme Court Upholds California’s Landmark Proposition 12 Animal Cruelty LawThe Animal Legal Defense Fund has helped defend California’s right to enact the strongest farmed animal protection law in the countryMay 11, 2023 Press Release

 USDA Restricting Access to Plant-Based Milks in National School Lunch Program is Dietary RacismProposed rule would maintain an unnecessarily complicated and confusing process for children to get access to plant-based milkMay 11, 2023 Press Release

 $5,000 Reward for Information Regarding Six Killed and Mutilated Cows in Three Texas CountiesCows were killed in Madison, Brazos, and Robertson Counties, Texas.May 3, 2023 Press Release